yashtyagi04/compressor-head/doc/CONTRIBUTING.md

 * [Cleaning up](#clean_up)

 ## Introduction
-The first thing to do is create an account on GitHub (if you do not have one yet).
-Then you should read the rules of participation in the development for the project you selected.
-These rules are usually found in a file CONTRIBUTING.md in the root of the repository.
-This repository doesn't have it.
+The first thing to do is to create an account on GitHub (if you do not have one yet).
+Then you should read the rules of participation in the development for the project you has selected.
+These rules are usually in a file CONTRIBUTING.md which is in the root of the repository (This repository doesn't have it).

-Usually, there are several ways to participate in the development of a project, the main ones are sending a message about some error or desired improvement (Submitting Issue) or directly creating a Pull Request with your correction or improvement (Code Contributing).
-You can also participate in the improvement of documentation, answers to questions that have arisen from other developers, and much more.
+Usually, there are several ways to participate in the development of a project, the common ways are to sending a message about some error or desired improvement (Submitting Issue) or directly creating a Pull Request with your correction or improvement (Code Contributing).
+You can also participate in the improvement of documentation by answering to questions that have arisen from other developers, and much more.

 ## <a id="fork"></a>Forking the project